The why and how-not of yeast infections

 - Douching or feminine "hygiene" sprays, as well as deodorant tampons and anything that goes in or on your vulva and smells like roses: your vagina cleans itself, and gets really pissed off when you try and do its job for it with chemicals.
 Spermicides can also have this effect.

-- Hormonal birth control, like birth control pills: because of the additional hormones and how hormonal methods thicken cervical mucus as part of how they work, women on hormonal methods may have yeast infections as one side effect.
+- Hormonal birth control, like birth control pills: because of the additional hormones and how hormonal methods thicken cervical mucus as part of how they work, people on hormonal methods may have yeast infections as one side effect.

 - Diet: high levels of simple sugars, processed foods and simple carbs can be a contributor to yeast infections.
 Some food allergies can also cause yeast infections.
+Drinking a lot of caffiene or alcohol are big culprits, too.

 - Other health conditions or diseases: a common way women find out they have adult-onset Diabetes, for instance, is often due to getting chronic yeast infections.
 Some other conditions that can contribute include HIV,.
 Lyme disease, and other conditions which compromise the immune system.